FuelLabs/fuel-core/deployment/README.md

 ### EKS Cluster Setup

-To begin to setup your EKS cluster, you will need to modify the [state.tf][tf-state]
+To begin to setup your EKS cluster, you will need to modify the [state.tf][tf-state].

 The state.tf will store the state of your deployed EKS cluster and requires a S3 bucket to be created in your account.

 Update the S3 bucket, key, and region in the state.tf.

-You will need modify then the [main.tf][main-tf]
+You will need modify [main.tf][main-tf]

 - environment: You can input any environment name